irmen/prog8/docs/source/syntaxreference.rst

 Code blocks
 -----------

 A named block of actual program code.
-Itefines a *scope* (also known as 'namespace') and can only contain *directives*, *variable declarations*, *subroutines* or *inline assembly*::
+It defines a *scope* (also known as 'namespace') and can only contain *directives*, *variable declarations*, *subroutines* or *inline assembly*::

     <blockname> [<address>] {